Red Devil quadcopter

 You need about 12 40mm M4 hex socket head cap screws and 16 nylock nuts and some M4 washers to protect the plastic.

 The canopy for the Red Devil is a rendered SW-part (jpeg), because I did not yet printed it, I will wait with the release of the stl.

 I have added a light version (approx. 50% less filament) of the body half, with more countersunk holes for hex nuts and slightly longer slotholes for the Lipo-straps I use.

-Red Devil quadcopter by MechTronic is licensed under the Creative Commons - Attribution - Share Alike license.
+Red Devil quadcopter by M3chTronic is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure MechTronic would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure M3chTronic would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).